Azad77/backup_hashnode/ckqdmcfhi0bpfd6s1exb893by.md

+---
-# 5- Run a Python program
+title: "5- Run a Python program"
+datePublished: Sat Jun 26 2021 10:26:54 GMT+0000 (Coordinated Universal Time)
+cuid: ckqdmcfhi0bpfd6s1exb893by
+slug: 5-run-a-python-program
+tags: tutorial, python, research, learning, programming-languages

+---

 For short commands, we do not need to write scripts.
-We use command line: In the search window of Windows write:
+We use the command line:

+In the search window of Windows, write:

 ```python
 cmd
 ```

-Then click *Enter* to open command prompt.
+Then press *Enter* to open the command prompt.

-To open Python, inside the command prompt write:
+To open Python, inside the command prompt, write:

 ```python
 python